trottar/scrivener-latex/PhDThesis.md

 \noindent This is the method used in the MC simulations used for the KaonLT analysis (see next section) as well as the fast MC used for EIC structure function projections (see Chapter \ref{Chapter-7}).

-## Single Arm Monte Carlo Package{#Section-4.1}
+\markedsection{Single Arm Monte Carlo Package}{Single Arm Monte Carlo Package}\label{Chapter-3-6}

-The standard Hall C Monte Carlo for coincidence reactions is the Single Arm Monte Carlo package (SIMC) \cite{gaskell_github_2023}.
-Written in Fortran, this code was originally used for analysis of the SLAC experiment under the name SIMULATE \cite{arrington_inclusive_1998}.
-The optics and aperture checking was then modified through the mid to late 1990s, replacing the SLAC spectrometer models with those of the HMS and SOS and, eventually through the 2000s to early 2010s, various other spectrometer models were introduced, including the SHMS \cite{12_gev_upgrade_pcdr_editorial_board_pre-conceptual_2004} \cite{gaskell_simc_2009} \cite{arrington_-b-simc_2001}.
+The standard Hall C Monte Carlo for coincidence reactions is the Single Arm Monte Carlo package (SIMC) [\cite{gaskell_github_2023}].
+Written in Fortran, this code was originally used for analysis of the SLAC experiment under the name SIMULATE [\cite{arrington_inclusive_1998}].
+The optics and aperture checking was then modified through the mid to late 1990s, replacing the SLAC spectrometer models with those of the HMS and SOS and, eventually through the 2000s to early 2010s, various other spectrometer models were introduced, including the SHMS [\cite{12_gev_upgrade_pcdr_editorial_board_pre-conceptual_2004}] [\cite{gaskell_simc_2009}] [\cite{arrington_-b-simc_2001}].
 Throughout these years, SIMC has grown to include particle decay, ionization energy loss, radiative effects, multiple scattering and simple rules for final state interactions, Coulomb corrections and much more.
 SIMC has also expanded in its avaliable reactions, including everything from elastic and quasielastic to, the reaction of interest, kaon electroproduction.

 Using the basics outlined in the previous subsection, SIMC generates events at the initial coordinates of the vertex and fills the kinematic phase space, covering 100% of the acceptance and accounting for the interaction mechanisms outlined above.
 The vertex is determined by the given target size, position, raster size and beam spot size.
 The filled phase space covers 100% of the acceptance, but specific geometric cuts may be applied in order to match the constraints of the spectrometer model or detector design, such as those outlined in Chapter \ref{Chapter-3-3-2}.
 Once these events are generated, they are sent through the spectrometer models which simulate the spectrometer's optics and aperatures as it is propagated through the hut.
 Each detector of the spectrometer tests the trajectory of the propagated event by checking it against its aperature.
 The trajectories that pass all the aperatures and cross the desired number of detectors in the hut are considered a valid trigger.
 These valid trajectories are fitted in the focal plane and, subsequently, propagated to the target, where average energy loss and fast raster corrections are applied.
 It is at this stage that each of the physics quantities are calculated.

 SIMC is just a Monte Carlo that can simulate optics and check trajectories against aperatures and thus cannot simulate detector physics.
 This means that inefficiencies are not included in SIMC, but each event is weighted by a model cross section of the reaction that is corrected for the luminosity factor, radiative processes and a Jacobian that can transform between spectrometer and physics coordinates.
 A second Jacobian is used to transform between spherical and spectrometer coordinates.

-## Event Generation{#Section-4.2}
+\markedsection{Event Generation}{Event Generation}\label{Chapter-4-1}

 As was be explored in Chapter \ref{Chapter-1}, the scattering of electrons off of a hydrogren target in kaon electroproduction produces a cross section in terms of five-fold phase space.
 The virtual $p(e,e'K^+)\Lambda$ production cross section can be expressed as